Book Publishing FAQs

-I have written a book, what now?
+I have written a book, how to get the book published ?

 Writing a book was half the journey and the other half begins now.
 It will produce enduring results if you have it published through a reputed publishing house.
 A good publisher is simply the one who can take your work across the globe and transparently pay you your deserving royalties.